Undergraduate Academic Regulations

-All reports and documents pertaining to each case, including faculty charges, student appeals, and appeal-committee records, along with written responses from the Provost’s Office, will be filed with the Vice-President of Student Experience.
-Where practical, electronic copies of this information shall be sent to the Provost.
+All reports and documents pertaining to each case, including faculty charges, student appeals, and appeal-committee records, along with written responses from the Provost and Chief Operating Officer's Office, will be filed with the Vice-President of Student Experience.
+Where practical, electronic copies of this information shall be sent to the Provost and Chief Operating Officer.

 All such information is subject to regulations regarding disposal of records and release of information mandated by Alfred University and/or found in the Family Education and Privacy Act (FERPA) or as mandated by any other controlling legal authority.Return to the Top of the Page